erabhi95/Full-Cart-Store-Sales-Analysis-Project/README.md

 # Full-Cart-Store-Sales-Analysis-Project
-This is Full Cart Store Sales Data Analysis Project using Microsoft Excel.
+This is a Full Cart Store Sales Data Analysis Project using Microsoft Excel.